fen0dev/Diner_Prankware/README.md

 It is strongly suggested to take the script as example for growth and skillset imporvement such as: if you are to develop a website that has to do with 3rd party servers handling some stuff for you (or anything within the semantic field).
 I do recommend, then, that you make sure that the selenium (aka selenium base) module(s) gets detected otherwise maleficent things may happen to your website!

-If you appreciate my work, I do not need anything, I'm just happy to contribute :D
+If you appreciate my work, I'm glad, just happy to contribute :D

 Have fun coding, stay safe!